Boronia granitica: Distribution and habitat

 Granite boronia grows in open forest, woodland and heath on granite soils.
 It is found between Stanthorpe in Queensland and Armidale in New South Wales.

+Conservation

-ConservationBoronia granitica is classified as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "vulnerable" under the New South Wales Government Biodiversity Conservation Act 2016, and a recovery plan has been prepared.
+Boronia granitica is classified as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "vulnerable" under the New South Wales Government Biodiversity Conservation Act 2016, and a recovery plan has been prepared.